 If you still need help, try the steps below for your issue.

 If you can't access iCloud Mail at iCloud.com

 - Make sure that you're using a supported browser.
 Use these steps to update Safari.
 If you're using a different browser, check its help to learn how to install updates.

 - Clear your browser's cache.
-In Safari, choose Safari > Clear History and Website Data.
+In Safari, choose Safari > Clear History.
 If you're using a different browser, check its help for steps.